 The Women's Safety Charter

-Southwark the Women's Safety Charter, developed with venues in the borough.
+The Women's Safety Charter was developed with venues in the borough.
 The charter is based on a number of key principles which ensure that all staff working at licensed premises act in a responsible and supportive manner, taking all reports seriously.
 Click here for more information, and to sign up to the charter.